Mercan Group

 How much does it actually cost?

 There are two cost components.
-First, the IRCC application fee, set by Immigration, Refugees and Citizenship Canada and paid per applicant directly to the government.
+First, the IRCC proof-of-citizenship fee (currently CAD $75 per applicant; form CIT 0001), set by Immigration, Refugees and Citizenship Canada and paid directly to the government — non-refundable once processing begins.
 Second, professional and records costs — straightforward parent-link applications can be under C$500 all-in, while great-grandparent cases involving Quebec parish records and specialised genealogist work can run several thousand dollars.
 Mercan provides a personalised cost estimate after the free initial consultation.

 Will I have to give up my U.S. (or other) citizenship?